 - Make your own flash cards.
 Grab some index cards and print them out free hand or type them up real pretty on your computer and print them out.
 Pick one or several to carry with you and look at throughout the day.
 This makes memorizing more fun.
 You can probably even find a sight that offers a template for free Bible verse printouts.

-- I like to use Scripture Typer to make a flashcard file on my phone.
+- Make a flashcard file on your phone.
 I recently started a Scripture verse photo file on my phone.
 I can pull it up wherever I am and memorize and meditate on God’s Word.